Group Sum Chromatic Number of Graphs: Final Remarks

-In the introduction we mentioned that the problem considered here is analogous to the problem of finding $\chi^\Sigma(G)$, i.e. the smallest $k$ such that there exists a vertex-colouring $k$-edge-labelling.
-There is also total version of this problem, where vertex labelling is allowed and the weighted degree is calculated as
+In the introduction we mentioned that the problem considered here is similar to the problem of finding $\chi^\Sigma(G)$, i.e. the smallest $k$ such that there exists a vertex-colouring $k$-edge-labelling.
+Also a total version of this problem has been defined, where vertex labelling is allowed and the weighted degree is calculated as

 {}(see e.g. \cite{ref_Kal}).
-In case of the problem presented here, such a modification does not make sense.
+In the case of the problem presented in this paper, such a modification does not make sense.
 Trivially, for every graph $G$, any group of order $\chi(G)$ would be enough as one can label the vertices of different colour classes with distinct elements of $\gr$ and then put $0$ on all the edges.

 In the proof of Theorem~\ref{main_thm} we often use the fact that we are allowed to use $0$ on edges.
-Thus the natural problem is the following.
+Thus a natural question is the following.

-\begin{myproblem} Let $G$ be a simple graph with no components of order less than $3$.
+\begin{myproblem} Let $G$ be a simple graph with no component of order less than $3$.
 For any Abelian group $\gr$, let $\gr^\star = \gr \setminus \{0\}$.
-Determine \textit{non-zero group sum chromatic number} (${\gchi}^\star(G)$) of $G$, i.e. the smallest value $s$ such that taking any Abelian group $\gr$ of order $s$, there exists a function $f:E(G)\rightarrow \gr^\star$ such that the resulting weighted degrees properly colour the vertices. \end{myproblem}
+Determine the \textit{non-zero group sum chromatic number} (${\gchi}^\star(G)$) of $G$, i.e. the smallest value $s$ such that taking any Abelian group $\gr$ of order $s$, there exists a function $f:E(G)\rightarrow \gr^\star$ such that the resulting weighted degrees properly colour the vertices. \end{myproblem}

 In this case the variant of the problem with labels on vertices allowed does not have to be trivial.